Tailored tests

 In reading, numeracy and conventions of language, branching messages (PDF 458 KB) between testlets advise students whether they may go back to previous testlets to change their answers, or not.
 Changing answers will not affect their branching but will affect their final score.

-Benefits of tailored testing:
+Benefits of tailored testing

-• more precise measurement of student performance and greater differentiation of students, achieved by asking a wider range of questions without adding to the length of the test for each individual student
+• A wider range of test questions can be asked without increasing the length of the test for each student.

-• a wider range of aspects of the curriculum can be tested.
-While each student will answer the same number of questions as in the paper tests, the number of questions that may be presented to students is larger.
+• Although each student answers the same number of questions as in paper-based tests, the pool of possible questions is larger.

 top